observatorycontrolsystem/observatorycontrolsystem.github.io/components/observation_portal.md

 - **Guiding** - Parameters for the guiding of the observation
 - **Acquisition** - Parameters for the acquisition of the target
 - **Constraints** - A set of observing constraints that must be met to schedule the observation
-- **Target** - The parameters describing the target, supporting ICRS, orbital elements, hour angle, or satellite coordinates.
+- **Target** - The parameters describing the target, supporting ICRS, orbital elements, hour angle, or satellite coordinates

-More information about the specific fields expected in each section of the RequestGroup can be found in the [api specification]({{ site.baseurl }}{% link api/downtime.md %}).
+More information about the specific fields expected in each section of the RequestGroup can be found in the [API specification]({{ site.baseurl }}{% link api/downtime.md %}).
 Most fields have their values validated automatically from the acceptable values defined in the [Configuration Database (Configdb)]({{ site.baseurl }}{% link components/configuration_database.md %}).
 There are several areas of the configuration which allow for user defined instrument properties that will be validated automatically, including things like modes and optical path elements.

 #### Observation Type